Most brand health trackers are corporate astrology.

 "What about programmatic display advertising and native ad formats for brand awareness?"

 Run them, but measure their impact with the Truth Serum.
-If you're spending $100k/month on programmatic and your Google Trends line is flat, you have a creative problem.
+If you're spending $100k/month on programmatic and your Google Trends line is flat, you've got a creative problem.
 Your dynamic creative optimization isn't optimizing anything.
 Your creative testing frameworks aren't testing the right variables.

 "What about conversion rate optimization (CRO)?"